COVID-19 Ministry Status

 Will you join us in asking God to use this experience of social distancing for great good?
 We believe that He is already working to impact public awareness about the kind of isolation that many families impacted by disability and mental health challenges commonly face.
+The consequences, at times, are very grave.
 We are trusting God to use this season to grow compassion and creativity in how people do life together — especially as the church.
-We are believing that the world may emerge from this season with deeper appreciation for the value of community and with improved attitudes and tools for engaging together in ways that foster belonging.
+We are believing that the world may emerge from this season with deeper appreciation for the value of community and with improved attitudes and tools for engaging together in ways that foster belonging for all.

 We are praying for you too!
-All of our Jammin’ Pie Fest friends — past, present and future — are precious to us.
+Friends of this ministry — past, present and future — are precious to us.
 We hope you are well and ask that you reach out to us if there is any way we can be of help to you or someone you care about.

-If you know anyone who may benefit from WRIM services or has need to connect with faith-based resources specifically for special needs families, please visit our website for information and write us at email@example.com.
+If you know anyone who may benefit from WRIM services or has need to connect with faith-based resources specifically for special needs families, please explore our website for information.
+We also invite you to fill out an Interest Form or write us at email@example.com.

 Grateful to walk in faith with you,